pawmot/safe_channels/README.md

 * Fix binary files serving (e.g. favicon)
 * Set up HTTP caching (AWS API GW?
 Or possibly move the static files out of Lambda)
+* Fix TSLint in Idea (different tslint.json in frontend than in lambda)